Maryland company promotes empanada tradition while giving Latin workers a job

 Sis has some perspective.
 Her first job in the U.S. was cleaning homes for a small company.
 “My boss took advantage of me, often I wouldn’t get paid,” she says.

-Currently MasPanadas come in four flavors: chicken and vegetables, beef and vegetables, spinach and mushrooms, veggie and pizza flavor.
+Currently MasPanadas come in four flavors: chicken and vegetables, beef and vegetables, spinach and mushrooms, veggie and pizza.

 At the end of 2021, Womack says, she had 40 full time employees.
-Last year the plant ran two work shifts.
-Today, the staff nearly doubled, and the plant runs 24 hours a day with 3 shifts.
+Last year, the plant ran two work shifts.
+Today, the staff has nearly doubled, and the plant runs 24 hours a day with three shifts.
 It produces about 5,000 pounds of empanadas a day.

 Margarita Womack says there is still a lot more to do.
 She dreams of expanding to producing breakfast and sweet empanadas in the future.
 She says the idea of showing the diversity of Latin countries and their cultural richness through their foods pushes her to keep going.